Watch the YouTube video for MEGA ideas for activities with things around your home!

 Got cardboard boxes?
 Don’t you dare say no.

 Have a little one?
-Place the cutie in a box with a crayon, marker, or pen, and bam, instant free babysitter. 😉
+Place the cutie in a large box with a crayon, marker, or pen, and bam, instant free babysitter.
+You’re welcome.

-There are gazillions of ideas about cardboard box ideas out there people!
-Try one today!
+There are gazillions of ideas about cardboard box ideas out there!

 Bring out one board game each day and play as a family.
-Your kids won’t forget this, inshAllah.
-What a beautiful memory they’ll carry with them, inshAllah.
+Your kids won’t forget this and what a beautiful memories you’ll create.

 Let your children in the kitchen to explore, bake, cook and help with clean-up as well.
 You can assign small tasks to each child or teach an older child to make an entire meal.